Skip to main content

 Binding agents

-Texture & forming properties
+Texture & Forming Properties

 Plant-based products, such as vegan burgers or sausages, require binding agents to be able to form the products into the desired shape.
 These binding agents should also provide form stability under storage conditions and during preparation of the product.
 A challenge for binding agents is the texture of the end product at the consumption moment.
 The texture should be juicy but no too soft or mushy.

 The texture of a plant-based sausage or burger can be supported by strong gelling starches.
 Both potato and pea starch are known for their good gelling properties: potato starch for its elastic gelling properties and pea starch for the fast gelling properties.
 Emsland Group has developed a range of modified Emden® gelling pea and potato starches to fulfill the texture requirement of meat analogues.
-Next to gelling starches Emsland Group also offers Emfix® K02, an emulsifying starch for emulsion gels as component for meat analogues.
+Next to gelling starches the Emsland Group also offers Emfix® K02, an emulsifying starch for emulsion gels as component for meat analogues.

-Emsland Group also offers Emfibre® pea and potato fibers for meat analogues.
+The Emsland Group also offers Emfibre® pea and potato fibers for meat analogues.
 These fibers have good water and fat binding properties that will prevent cooking loss and maintain a juicy texture of the end product.

 Product highlights